EddyOwusu/Penetration-Testing-Project/README.md

 # Penetration-Testing-Project
 Objective:
-To perform a penetration test on the target system, identify vulnerabilities, exploit them, and document the process for learning and portfolio purposes.
+To perform a penetration test on the target system, identify vulnerabilities, exploit them, and document the process for learning purposes.

 Target Information: